opencog/atomspace/opencog/matrix/README.md

  * Computing and caching marginal mutual information of pairs.
  * Computing cosine and jaccard similarity between rows or columns.
- * Computing mutual information between rows or columns (as opposed to pairs).
+ * Computing mutual information between rows or columns (as opposed to the MI of pairs).
- * Concatenating dissimilar matrices.
+ * Concatenating dissimilar matrices ("direct sum").
  * Performing PCA (principal component analysis) in the matrix.
  * Performing cuts, to remove unwanted rows, columns and individual entries.
    This includes both filtering (to hide those entries) and removing